hpi-swa-teaching/SketchMorph2/packages/SketchMorph2-Core.package/M2PencilBrush.class/README.md

-M2Pencil is an M2IconMenuItem used to select the pencil tool.
+An M2Pencil is an M2ToolMenuItem used to select the pencil tool.